Skip to content

 Another Bernstein rarity, this one written for the inaugural season of Mstislav Rostropovich (Slava) as music director of the National Symphony Orchestra in Washington, D.C.
 There’s a nifty part for electric guitar partway through, and a taped sequence of political

-pacificsymphony August 14, 2018August 31, 2018 classical music, Video No Comments Read more
+pacificsymphony August 14, 2018August 31, 2018 Classical Music, Video No Comments Read more

 Bernstein: ‘Elegy for Mippy II’